ihranova/Movie-with-React.js-and-Movie-DB-API/README.md

-# Movie App with React.js and Movie DB API
+# Mini Movie App with React.js and Movie DB API

 # Libraries and Technologies
 👉🏽 Accesses The Movie Database (TMDb) API for movie related data  <br/>